-Cycling is great for health and accessibility, and when replacing journeys by car it can also reduce congestion and emissions.
-The vision is of a Braintree District that sees more people cycling and walking, more often and more safely, it should be an everyday way of getting around.
-However more needs to be done so that we can realise and benefit from what can be achieved through active travel for individuals, the climate, businesses and the wider economy.
+Cycling is great for health and OUR VISION accessibility, and when replacing To make Braintree a leader in cycling provision, journeys by car it can also reduce to make it safer and more attractive for a greater congestion and emissions.
+The number of people from as many backgrounds as vision is of a Braintree District possible to cycle more frequently. that sees more people cycling and walking, more often and more OUR OBJECTIVES safely, it should be an everyday way of getting around.
+However The following objectives are designed to achieve more needs to be done so that the District's Vision and overcome the issues and challenges set out in this Strategy, we can realise and benefit from what can be achieved through active travel for individuals, the climate, businesses and the wide economy.

-More active travel can bring business benefits -
+More active travel can bring business benefits